intercity/intercity.io/docs/deploy-app.md

 ```

 Dokku, the underlying system that Intercity uses to deploy your apps, will now take care of updating your code, running database migrations, do asset compilation and perform a rolling restart of your app.

+After the `git push` finishes, just browse to the domain name of your app and it should be available.

+## Further information

+This is the end of this Getting Started guide.
+If you have any questions or issues with the use of Intercity, please [open an issue on Github](https://github.com/intercity/intercity-next).